gromprops/Helldivers-2-StratagemBall/README.md

 ## Introduction

 Welcome to the Stratagem Ball Readme!
 This interactive cosplay prop is inspired by the Helldivers games.
-It simulates the in-game process of calling in support Stratagems with arrow-key commands.
+It simulates the in-game Stratagem beacon with lights and a self-open/close mechanism.
 This readme will guide you through operation and troubleshooting.

 **Please Note:**